 I know I have answered it already – to make money.
 But, let’s go a little deeper here.

-Investing in stocks not only helps you make money through capital gains and dividends but it is also one of the best ways of utilizing your money to stay ahead of inflation.
+Investing in stocks not only helps you make money through capital gains and dividends but is also one of the best ways of utilizing your money to stay ahead of inflation.
 Investing money in stocks is way better than keeping your money in the bank.
 Why?
 Because of inflation.
 Explained in simple terms, inflation is the purchasing power of a single unit of currency.

 You might have heard your grandparents say, “In our days, a pair of shoes used to cost only Rs.
 20.”

 Gone are those days.
 Now, a pair of shoes cost way more than it used to 60-70 years ago.
 How did that happen?
 Because of inflation.